Adaobi-Chuks/simple_shell/README.md

 # simple_shell
-This simple_shell repository is a simple UNIX command interpeter made as an ALX Group Project by Chuks-Aginam Adaobi and Samuel Kumoye
+This simple_shell repository is a simple UNIX command interpeter made as an ALX Group Project by Chuks-Aginam Adaobi and Samuel Kumoye.